thecodingmachine/react-native-boilerplate/docs/setup cocoapods.md

 ### React Native framework

 One of the main thing you must know about using CocoaPods, is that we need to manage React itself as a pod dependency to make it works well.
 It means that you can decide what parts of React Native framework you would like to integrate into your app.
-So you must not forget to append each React Native `subspec` inside the [podfile]().
+So you must not forget to append each React Native `subspec` inside the `Podfile`.
 This part is fully explained in the [official React Native documentation](https://facebook.github.io/react-native/docs/integration-with-existing-apps#configuring-cocoapods-dependencies)

 So, add the following into your `Podfile` :